BankingofThings/BoT-Python-SDK/README.md

 ## Pairing and activating action(s)
 Pair your device and activate an action using the companion app with the QR code that was generated in the BoT-Python-SDK/storage/qr.png.

-You can stop your server with `CTRL C` or open a separate tab to open BoT-Python-SDK/storage/qr.png.
+You can stop your server (e.g. with `CTRL + C`) or open a separate tab to open `BoT-Python-SDK/storage/qr.png`.
-Then open the QR code do:
+Then, to open the QR code:
 ```bash
 sudo apt-get install feh
 feh storage/qr.png
 ```
-Now scan it with your phone.
+Now you scan it with the Finn Companion App.

-Start server againif you stopped it:
+After this you can restart the server again with:
 ```bash
 make server
 ```